Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-Midas \cite{bhatia2020midas} also tackles the same problem in detecting anomalous edges in a stream of edges.
+Midas \cite{bhatia2020midas} also tackles the same problem in detecting anomalous edges in an edge stream, particularly for cybersecurity and social media applications.
 However, unlike SEDANSPOT, which identifies individual abnormal edges, Midas aims to detect microcluster anomalies, which are the sudden appearing bursts of activity sharing many repeated edges.
-Midas provides theoretical explanations on the false positive rate and is also an online method that processes each edge in constant time and constant memory, while SEDANSPOT does not address these issues.
+Midas provides explanations on the false positive rate and is also an online method that processes each edge in constant time and memory, while SEDANSPOT does not address these issues.
 Moreover, SEDANSPOT and Midas propose different hypotheses on anomaly scores.
 SEDANSPOT designs an anomaly scoring function that gives a higher score to an edge if adding it to a sample of edges produces a large change in distance between its incident nodes.
-Midas computes the Gaussian likelihood of the number of edge occurrences in the current timestamp and declares an anomaly if the likelihood is below an adjustable threshold, which is to guarantee \t{low} false positive probability.
+Midas computes the Gaussian likelihood of the number of edge occurrences in the current timestamp and declares an anomaly if the likelihood is below an adjustable threshold, which is to guarantee low false positive probability.

-Not limited to node and edge anomaly detection in the context of time-series data, several predictive-based studies show the interesting task of detecting anomalous sub-graphs.
-As is mentioned in Section \ref{sec:typesAno}, detecting abnormal sub-graphs is much more difficult than abnormal nodes and edges since abnormal sub-graphs vary in size and inner structures. \b{It is even more difficult when individual nodes/edges are normal but abnormal when considered as a group of nodes/edges.}
+Not limited to node and edge AD in the context of time-series data, several predictive-based studies show the interesting task of detecting anomalous sub-graphs.
+As mentioned in Section \ref{sec:typesAno}, detecting abnormal sub-graphs is much more difficult than abnormal nodes and edges since abnormal sub-graphs vary in size and inner structures.
+It is even more difficult when individual nodes/edges are normal but abnormal when considered as a group of nodes/edges.